 Before serving, add the fries back into the air fry and reheat for 2 minutes or until hot.
 If you’re wondering why there’s so many fries, I made a triple batch 🙊

-There’s a restaurant chain in Michigan and I think there’s one in Ohio and Indiana, but it’s called Bagger Dave’s and besides having the best burgers and chipotle sauce, they also make really good fries… at least in my opinion they do.
-And these homemade air fryer French fries tastes JUST like them!
+There’s a restaurant chain called Bagger Dave’s.
+Besides having the some of best burgers (and chipotle sauce), they also make really good fries.
+And to me, these homemade air fryer French fries tastes JUST like them!

 There’s good reason why I make a triple batch.
 These go fast!